Groningen gas field: Production

-Natural gas revenue
+Methane Revenue

 A large part of the revenue from the Groningen field ends up as natural gas revenue with the Dutch State.
 Initially, about 70% of the revenues from the Groningen field went to the Dutch state.
 Minister of Economic Affairs Ruud Lubbers raised this to 85-95% during his term of office (1973-1977).
 As of January 1, 2018, this was reduced to 73%, in line with other gas fields.
 The reason for this was that gas extraction decreased, but the costs of the NAM for compensation and reinforcement increased.
-With the exception of a few years, the Ministry of Economic Affairs has not tracked how much of the natural gas revenues came from the Groningen field.
-In the period 2006-2013, natural gas revenues amounted to 69 billion euros from the Groningen field and 29 billion euros from the small fields.
-Total natural gas revenues, including the small fields, amounted to 417 billion euros until 2018.
+With the exception of a few years, the Ministry of Economic Affairs has not tracked how much of the methane revenues came from the Groningen field.
+In the period 2006-2013, methane revenues amounted to 69 billion euros from the Groningen field and 29 billion euros from the small fields.
+Total methane revenues, including the small fields, amounted to 417 billion euros until 2018.
 (Note: Converted to price level 2018.)

-Unlike other countries, the Minister of Finance Jelle Zijlstra chose not to establish a separate fund for natural gas revenues.
+Unlike other countries, the Minister of Finance Jelle Zijlstra chose not to establish a separate fund for methane revenues.
 The income in the regular budget made it possible to expand the Dutch welfare state.
 According to The Economist, this led to the so-called Dutch disease.
-The newspaper stated that natural gas revenues strengthened the currency too much, making it harder for other industries to compete internationally.
+The newspaper stated that methane revenues strengthened the currency too much, making it harder for other industries to compete internationally.
 As a result, unemployment had risen from 1.1% in 1970 to 5.1% in 1978, when The Economist published about the phenomenon.
 Later separate funds were created, such as the Fonds Economische Structuurversterking between 1995 and 2011.
 To Groningen's dissatisfaction, the Institute for Research on Public Expenditure concluded in 2006 that only 1% of that fund was returned to the northern provinces Groningen, Drenthe and Friesland.

 Land subsidence and earthquakes

 Map of earthquakes above the Groningen gas field until January 2016.

 The gas extraction contributes to subsidence above the field.
 This drop is caused by a drop in pressure in the sandstone where the gas is stored.
 At its deepest point, the subsidence in 2018 had fallen 37 centimeters compared to 1963, according to the 'Commission on Subsidence'.
-In 2020, the Commission assumed that this would increase to 46 centimeters in 2080.
+In 2020, the Commission assumed that this would increase to a 46 centimeter drop in 2080.

 It is controversial to what extent this subsidence in itself contributed to building damage above and around the Groningen field.
 Research commissioned by the Instituut Mijnbouwschade Groningen (IMG) conducted by TNO and TU Delft concluded in 2021 that this was not the case.
 The subsidence does cause changes in the groundwater level.
 Damage to waterworks and damage to farmers due to the changing groundwater level was compensated by NAM from the start.
 The IMG is still investigating whether the changing groundwater level can lead to damage to houses.